-First stage HEAT is approximately 91% of the same second stage HEAT.

 First stage COOL (two-stage air conditioning units only) is approximately 70% of the same second stage COOL speed position.

 Continuous Fan Only speed is selectable at 28% and 38% of the selected second stage cooling speed - minimum 450 cfm.

 Lennox iHarmony® Zoning System Applications - Minimum blower speed is 450 cfm.

-TABLE 15 OPERATING SEQUENCE
+TABLE 17 OPERATING SEQUENCE